Mapping twist-tuned multiband topology in bilayer WSe$_2$: Materials and Methods

 \subsection{SET Measurements}

 The SET sensor was fabricated by evaporating aluminum onto a pulled quartz rod, with an estimated diameter at the apex of $ 50 - 100$ nm.
 The SET ``tip" is brought to about $50$ nm above the sample surface.
 Scanning SET measurements were performed in a Unisoku USM 1300 scanning probe microscope with a customized microscope head. a.c. excitations (2-5 mV peak-to-peak amplitude) were applied to both sample and back gate at distinct frequencies between 200 and 400 Hz.
 We then measure inverse compressibility $\textrm{d}\mu/\textrm{d}n \propto I_{\textrm{BG}} / I_{\textrm{2D}}$ where $ I_{\textrm{BG}}$ and $I_{\textrm{2D}}$ are measurements of the SET current demodulated at respective frequencies of the back gate and sample excitations \cite{yu_correlated_2022}.
-Except where otherwise noted (Fig. \ref{fig:Fig4}), a d.c. offset voltage $V_{\textrm{2D}}$ is applied to the sample to maintain the working point of the SET at its maximum sensitivity point within a Coulomb blockade oscillation fringe chosen to be near the ``flat-band'' condition where the tip does not gate the sample.
+Except where otherwise noted (Fig. 4 in the main text), a d.c. offset voltage $V_{\textrm{2D}}$ is applied to the sample to maintain the working point of the SET at its maximum sensitivity point within a Coulomb blockade oscillation fringe chosen to be near the ``flat-band'' condition where the tip does not gate the sample.
 This minimizes tip-induced doping and provides a direct measurement of $\mu(n)$ at d.c. timescales.
 Depending on measurement location, we measure a small ($<1\times 10^{-11}$ meV cm$^{2}$) difference in d$\mu$/d$n$ between a.c. and d.c. measurements, which we subtract from the a.c. in all data presented in the main text (see Supplementary Sec.
-4 for further discussion).
+5 for further discussion).
 The contact gates are held at a large, negative voltage throughout the measurement to maintain good electrical contact across variable hole doping.
 All SET measurements are taken at $T = 330$ mK unless otherwise noted.
+Unless otherwise noted, all measurements in a magnetic field are taken with `positive' magnetic field pointing perpendicularly out of the plane of the device (towards the SET tip, as shown in Fig. 4 in the main text).